What is coaching and its benefits. Learn the importance of coaching

-Coaching is becoming increasingly popular around the world.
-But why is it worth getting interested in it, and what benefits does it bring?
-In this article, we will answer these questions, presenting, among others, the types of coaching and their importance in both personal and professional life.
+In this article, we will answer these questions and present, among others, the types of coaching and their importance in both personal and professional life.
 We will also explain how the coaching process works and provide links to free PDF ebooks useful for self-development.

 What Is Coaching, And Why Is It Worth Knowing?
-Especially If You Want To Realize Your Potential
+Especially If You Want To Realize Your Potential.

 Would you like a companion you can trust and feel comfortable with?

 That is how a coach works.
-And if it is a person with life experience - you can also benefit from their life wisdom, which cannot be acquired through any training.
+And if it is a person with life experience, you can also benefit from their life wisdom, which cannot be acquired through any training.
 Because the source of wisdom is consciously processed experience.

-Coaching Definition
+Coaching Definition.

 "coaching is a method that allows you to effectively set and achieve important goals, increase your satisfaction with your professional and private life, and become a more conscious leader, manager, or parent.
 It fully utilizes the client's potential, competencies, and skills.
 It identifies difficulties.
 Prepares you to overcome them.
 It often translates into motivation and greater determination in action."

-Moreover, the ICF adds that it is "accompanying the client in a creative process that encourages thinking and inspires them to maximize their professional and personal potential."
+"Partnering with clients in a thought provoking and creative process that inspires them to maximize their personal and professional potential."

 So, coaching is a developmental process based on trust and cooperation between the coach and the client and focused on achieving specific goals.
-The coach does not advise or impose solutions but helps the client discover their answers and possibilities.
+The coach does not advise or impose solutions but helps clients discover their answers and possibilities.
 They work mainly by asking powerful questions, providing feedback, and using many other techniques.

 Who is a Coach?